forwardkth/BBRobot/README.md

 # BBRobot
-This is My Beaglebone WiFi robot project based on modified version of the "Blacklib" running on Debian Linux for Beaglebone board.
+This is My Beaglebone WiFi robot project based on "Blacklib v4" and Ubuntu Linux 16.04.

-You can find the Remote controller project for this robot here: https://github.com/forwardkth/BBRobotController_CV_DL_SF
+You can find the ROS version of this project here: https://github.com/forwardkth/BBRobotROS

 And here is the WPF UI controller: https://github.com/forwardkth/robot_WPF_UI